-It may be tough to find original sources or data, and to interpret it.
-On to the experts…
+It may be tough to find original sources, or data, and to interpret the information.
+So, a word on experts…

-Meanwhile, as you peruse the Internet for facts and up-to-date-information, it won’t hurt to refresh your Google search skills.
-Click on the PDF infographic below for search tips, courtesy of the News Literacy Project.
+While you peruse the Internet for facts, up-to-date-information, and expert views, it won’t hurt to refresh your Google search skills.
+Click on the News Literacy Project infographic, below, to review search techniques.

 Follow Progressive Political Candidates

-Establishment news networks often ignore progressive political candidates.
-You can learn about them by following independent progressive news outlets.
-You may also bookmark Progressive Graffiti’s list of REAL Progressive Candidates of 2021 & 2022.
+Establishment news networks often ignore noncorporate progressive political candidates.
+You’ll learn much more about them by following independent progressive news.
+You may also bookmark 2022 Noncorporate National Candidates Nationwide Directory at Friends in DC.

 Follow the opposition enough to understand where they, in good faith, are coming from.
 This kind of knowledge spurs intelligent political conversation and debate.